Mehdows/D7049E-game-engine/Milestones/Milestone-2/milestone-2.md

 Entities contained in two rectangles are known as weak entites as they can't be uniquely identified by their attributes alone, and instead depend on an owner entity.
 In our case we have for example enemy instances where the defining owner is the enemy entity.

-Note that the diagram may have to change as the development progresses.
+Note that parts in the diagram may have to change as the development progresses.

 ![ER-Diagram-Game](./img/ER-Diagram-Game.png)